 You can trust us 100% with the closure of your business.
 Future Strategy Limited is fully authorised and regulated by the Financial Conduct Authority (FCA).
-All we need to get started is for you to digitally sign our agreement, make a payment and send us some identification.
+So all we need to get started is for you to digitally sign our agreement, make a payment and send us some identification.

 - Change your business address.

 For your peace of mind, and where suitable, we change the registered address of your business to the registered address of Future Strategy.
 This takes the pressure off you, and you won’t have to worry about receiving stressful letters from creditors.
 Any post you do receive can be sent to us.

 - File a Statement of Affairs (SoA).